 \subsubsection{Map Point Fusion}

-Offloading the Map Point Fusion component to the GPU yields an average speedup of $1.5\times$ on the \EUROC{} dataset and $2.3\times$ on the \TUMVI{} dataset in the desktop setting.
+Parallelizing Map Point Fusion yields an average speedup of $1.5\times$ on \EUROC{} and $2.3\times$ on \TUMVI{} in the desktop setting.
 On the Jetson platform, it achieves average speedups of $1.4\times$ and $2.2\times$ on \EUROC{} and \TUMVI{}, respectively.
-The improved performance on \TUMVI{} is attributed to the higher number of map points being fused, allowing \SYS{} to exploit parallelism more effectively by utilizing a greater number of GPU threads.
+The improved performance on \TUMVI{} is attributed to the higher number of map points being fused, allowing \SYS{} to exploit parallelism more effectively with a greater number of GPU threads.